csc-training/geocomputing_course/materials/supercomputing.md

 ### Faster computing
 * Running most common GIS scripts will be as fast on supercomputer as on laptop
-* To speed up use **parallel computing** OR GPUs.
+* To speed up use **parallel computing** or GPUs.
    * Most GIS-tools have no GPU-support, so the main option is to use parallel computing
    * Deep learning libraries run much faster on GPU.

 #### Parallel computing
-* GIS tools have often weak built-in support for parallization
+* Only few GIS tools have built-in support for parallization
-* Scripts can make analysis parallel
+* With scrips and diving the data any tool can be run in parallel
-* Running a single core tool/script on many cores will not help

-:::{admonition} Embarrassingly parallel analyses
+#### Embarrassingly parallel analyses
-:class: note

 * Many similar, but independent tasks.
 * Tasks split by:
   * Input data: map sheets, rows in a dataframe, data from different time periods etc.
   * Analysis parameters: different scenarios, different variables etc.
 * Note, that especially with map sheets extra care might be needed for border areas, for example use overlapping map sheets with [virtual rasters](https://docs.csc.fi/support/tutorials/gis/virtual-rasters/).